openharmony/docs/en/application-dev/napi/napi-guidelines.md

 napi_get_arraybuffer_info(napi_env env, napi_value arraybuffer, void** data, size_t* byte_length)
 ```

-The parameter **data** specifies the buffer header pointer to ArrayBuffer.
+The parameter **data** specifies the buffer header pointer to **ArrayBuffer**.
 This buffer can be read and written in the given range but cannot be released.
 The buffer memory is managed by the ArrayBuffer Allocator in the engine and is released with the lifecycle of the JS object **ArrayBuffer**.

 **Example (incorrect)**